sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db2.md

 ## Introduction

 In the previous lab, you created a machine learning model that can predict customer credit.
 Congratulations!
-But you’re not finished.
-It’s a good model, but models have to be deployed into production systems, they have to positively impact the business, and too many machine learning projects fail at this point.
-We are going to spend the next two labs making sure you deploy this model so that Alpha Office employees can use it in their day to day work.
+But you’re not done yet.
+Tt's a good model, but models must be deployed into production systems and have a positive impact on the business, and far too many machine learning projects fail at this stage.
+We'll spend the next lab making sure you deploy this model so that Alpha Office employees can use it on a daily basis.

-The first step is to move the model from where it was developed into a production transaction processing database where it will be accessible to the Client Service application.
-This lab will take you through that process.
+The first step is to move the model from where it was developed into a production transaction processing database where the Client Service application can access it.
+This lab will walk you through the steps.

 Estimated lab time: 20 - 30 minutes